-In accordance with its terms of reference, the Audit Committee (“the AC”) of Eco World Development Group Berhad (“the Company”) is responsible for the assessment of the suitability, objectivity, independence and overall performance of the External Auditors.
+In accordance with its terms of reference, the Audit Committee (“the AC”) of Eco World Development Group Berhad (“the Company”) is responsible for the assessment of the suitability, objectivity, independence and overall performance of the External Auditors to safeguard the quality and reliability of audited financial statements.
 The External Auditors Assessment Policy (“this Policy”) sets out the guidelines and procedures to be undertaken by the AC in discharging this responsibility.

 Should there be a need to fill a casual vacancy or should the AC determine a need to change External Auditors, the AC shall follow the following procedures for the selection and appointment of the new firm of External Auditors:-

 The AC shall undertake the following procedures for the selection and appointment of the new External Auditors:-